TactogenWhitePaper/TactogenWhitePaper.github.io/index.md

-Here you can say lots of fun things about your site.
+Up-to-date news and information regarding Tactogen can be found at https://tactogen.com/.

-Maybe say a some things about yourself.
+# Maybe say a some things about yourself.

-Or maybe what you plan to blog about.
+# Or maybe what you plan to blog about.